-I fell in love at first bite!
+Broa is one of the most delicious kinds of Portuguese bread.
 The outside of the loaf is dark and crusty, a real exercise for the teeth to bite into.
 The inside, however, is chewy and moist, but not the least bit airy, the way some breads can be.
 The cornmeal, mixed with regular wheat flour makes it dense.
 You feel like you are eating an entire meal in one slice!

 Opinions about the best way to make Broa seem to be many and varied.
-Some recipes that I have read use a sponge method, some seem to prefer corn flour over corn meal.
+Some recipes that I have read use a sponge method, some seem to prefer corn flour over cornmeal.
 Some use milk and some just water.
 According to one source, the Azoreans make a version of this bread call Påo de Milho using white corn flour.

 The traditional way to bake this bread was, of course, in a brick or stone oven that is filled with steam.
 This creates the tough outer crust and moist interior.
 The recipe below is adapted from one in Ana Patuleia Ortins' Portuguese Homestyle Cooking and can be baked in a regular home oven.
-If you are interested in trying to mimic the effect of a brick oven you can either try to bake the bread on a pizza stone or use Jean Anderson's method which she shares in her book, The Food of Portugal.
+If you are interested in trying to mimic the effect of a brick oven you can either try to bake the bread on a pizza stone or use Jean Anderson's method, which she shares in her book, The Food of Portugal.

 - 1 tablespoon dry yeast

 - 1/4 cup warm water (between 90 and 112 degrees Fahrenheit)